 You are hereHome › Librarians & Educators › Librarians & Educators › Poetry in the Branches (PITB) ›

-The Poetry in The Branches Source Book is a step-by-step guide to the PiTB model for librarians, supplemented with a variety of bibliographies for collection development, tipsheets to help you integrate poetry into every aspect of your library, and lists to help you find the resources you need.
+The Poetry In The Branches Source Book is a step-by-step guide to the Poetry In The Branches (PITB) model for librarians, supplemented with a variety of bibliographies for collection development, tip sheets to help librarians create a place for poetry of their own, integrating poetry into every aspect of your library, and lists to help you find the resources you need.

 Young Adult Programming

 One of the most successful and important components of the PITB model is programming for teens.
 Together with librarians, we build the tools to bring writing workshops to young patrons.
 We find that offering at least two four-session workshops per school year, coupled with a publication of the students' work, is a powerful recipe for channeling the experiences and energy of teen library users.
 We hear from librarians across the country that poetry workshops reach teens like nothing else.

 Live experiences with engaging poets can create a lasting connection between readers and poetry.
 The Poetry In The Branches Source Book gives librarians the tools to design and present an event and connects them with poets who can reach their patrons.
 In the New York and Brooklyn systems, poets like Billy Collins, Joy Harjo, Philip Levine and Sapphire and have drawn capacity audiences.
 We recommend holding at least three events per year to build an audience.

 Acquisitions and Display